Tag Archives: Aaron Taylor-Johnson

 I have to admit that I expected more from Christopher Nolan, who wrote and directed the project.
 The man has churned out superlative efforts like The Dark Knight (2008) and Dunkirk (2017), but Tenet will not rank among his finest moments.

 To that end, it’s a Nolan film.
-Sound and visuals are his trademarks and the bombastic, booming score is tight and familiar.
-The mixing of loud, techy, thundering beats is commonplace but sadly does little for the film.
+Sound and visuals are his trademarks, and the bombastic, booming score is tight and familiar.
+The mixing of loud, techy, thundering beats is commonplace, but sadly does little for the film.
 They almost become annoying.

 The cast is seasoned and capable.
-With Washington, Pattinson, Branaugh, and Debicki onboard there is a talent to be found.
+With Washington, Pattinson, Branaugh, and Debicki onboard, there is a talent to be found.
 Even Michael Caine is cast in one wasteful scene.
-Nonetheless, the actors drift through their scenes looking perplexed and stiff.
-Probably because they didn’t know what the hell was going on in the scenes.

 Just like the viewer.

 The dialogue is an issue because it’s not written well.
 Why would Kat want to kill a man who is already dying of terminal cancer?
 Why not wait out his demise?
 And the time travel was lost on me from the first sequence.
-I simply didn’t care.
+I didn’t care.

 The most laugh-out-loud line occurs when Kat exclaims to the Protagonist, “I just knew you’d have a backup plan.
 Wait, you do have a backup plan, right?”
 With juicy dialogue like this, it’s a wonder Tenet didn’t receive a Best Screenplay nomination.
 I jest, of course.

 I can’t say I’d recommend Tenet (2020), but I can provide details of what you can expect from the experience.
-Some cool visual moments can’t overcome the lack of any storyline and the viewer will become lost in the tired moments.
-By the final sequence, I thought I had watched a generic episode of a network television series like NCIS.
+Some incredible visual moments can’t overcome the lack of any storyline, and the viewer will become lost in the tired moments.

 Ouch.